starkware-libs/starknet-staking/docs/spec.md

 #### errors <!-- omit from toc -->
 #### pre-condition <!-- omit from toc -->
 #### access control <!-- omit from toc -->
+Any address can execute.
 #### logic <!-- omit from toc -->
+1. Return the total stake amount.

 ### get_current_total_staking_power
 ```rust